lou-cs/company/README.md

 1. To scale from training over 350 customers in FY 2021, to training over 1000 customers in FY 2023.

-2. To provide the highest quality training and a comprehensive learning experience that prepares customers for new careers within immersive technology.

 ## <a name="okrs"></a>OKRs - FY 2021

 1. Earn $2M in gross education revenue bookings